Plastic Machining: Custom Plastic Components- Molding vs. Machining

 Tolerance is a factor because plastic machined parts can typically be produced at a tighter tolerance than molded parts.
 Each plastic material behaves differently, but you can generally achieve tolerances +/- .005” for molded parts.
 Plastic machined parts can be produced +/- .001” or better depending on the material and design.
 This is why critically precise industries – like instrumentation, medical equipment, aerospace, fluid power, telecommunications, and many others – have turned to plastic machining for component needs.

 One last advantage to plastic machining is flexibility of design.
 Once an injection mold has been produced, it can create only that design and any modification to the design requires expensive changes in the mold.
-Design changes to plastic machined parts are immediate and have virtually no impact on tooling costs.
+Design changes to custom plastic machined parts are immediate and have virtually no impact on tooling costs.

 Leave a Reply